 “In memory of” serves to remember those who have passed on.
 Meanwhile, the phrase, “in honor of” is used when honor is due, often to show respect or admiration to someone who is still living.
 To put it simply, the dependent factor for when to use each of the two phrases is whether the person for whom the donation is made is alive or dead.

-Make a heartfelt memorial donation to Food For Life.
+Make a heartfelt memorial donation to Food For Life Global.
 We are a charitable organization that feeds millions of vegan meals to the hungry every day.
-Be part of our step towards ending global hunger now!
+We’ve served over 7 billion meals so far!
+Be part of our cause towards ending global hunger now!